pakal/rsfile/doc/locking_semantic.rst

 Anyway, if your application behaves that way, it also creates some kind of denial-of-service against any other process which would want to lock the whole file, so it could be the sign that other means of protection (file permissions, immediate deletion of the filesystem entry...) would be more appropriate for your needs.

+PS: if you open/close a file using native Python API, in parallel, you WILL lose the fcntl() locks concurrently held on that file by rsfile.

 Interferences with Third-Party Libs (unix)